2kwattz/CareerPilot/README.md

 23. Basic frontend of courses section done with course name and location.
 Currently one filter added (Online)
 24. Reusable Async function created for scrapping courses data instead of each async function for individual sources (thus saving response time)
 25. UI/UX Designs for pages on the way.
 Currently home page is being designed
+26. Internships Backend Upgraded and Filters added.
+Data stored in seperate containers and can be filtered according to the users choice
+27. Certifications backend upgraded.
+Data can be scrapped from one source and arranged efficiently
+28. Basic UI Improvised.
+Enhanced Home Page and Error 404 Page, Also added a static searchbox (need to improvise)
+29. More functionalities added in Dashboard in a newly added custom side navbar
+30. Footer added in all the pages
+31. Authentication functionality added in Certification courses and Internship page (i.e user will only be able to search once it has logged in)